 Acknowledging areas for improvement demonstrates self-awareness and a commitment to growth.
 Focus on specific areas and describe any actions you’re taking to improve.

 Now, you have a clear idea of the kinds of questions you can ask yourself to gain a clear and unbiased understanding of your performance across various areas.
-Once you get the hang of things, you will start coming up with questions of your own!
-And if you need a little bit of push to find the right questions for your employees, ThriveSparrow is here to help!
+We wish you the best for your performance review, and hope you land that raise you've been waiting for!